GitHubKing23/ironthrivebeta/README.md

 ## Aesthetic Updates

 Roboto fonts and a subtle background gradient provide a cleaner look.
 The Affiliates grid features hover effects and improved spacing for better readability.

+## Development Notes

+Run `npm install` after cloning to ensure all dependencies are present before starting or testing the application.